ZEISS-PiWeb/PiWeb-Import-Sdk/docs/plugin_fundamentals/1_structure.md

     - Flag in Projekteigenschaften, um zu markieren, dass es ein C#-Plug-in ist (damit alle Abhängigkeiten in die Ausgabe gelegt werden)
 --->

+# {{ page.title }}

 ## Folder structure of a plug-in
-**manifest.json** and assemblies must be located in the root directory of the plug-in folder.
+`manifest.json` and assemblies must be located in the root directory of the plug-in folder.

 ![Folder structure](../../assets/images/plugin_fundamentals/1_folder.png "Folder structure")

 ## Auto Importer plug-ins folder
-Plug-in folders must be placed under Auto Importer **"Plugins"** folder.\
+Plug-in folders must be placed under Auto Importer `"Plugins"` folder.\
-The AutoImporter only loads plug-ins from its program directory (exception is the DeveloperMode see chapter [Development mode]({% link docs/setup/3_development_settings.md %})).
+The AutoImporter only loads plug-ins from its program directory (exception is the DeveloperMode see [Development mode]({% link docs/setup/3_development_settings.md %})).
 As a rule, you therefore need admin rights to install and customize plug-ins.

 ## Start assembly
-The **assemblyPath** property in manifest.json defines the start assembly.
-If assemblyPath is not specified, the **id** is used to determine the name of the assembly.\
+The `assemblyPath` property in manifest.json defines the start assembly.
+If assemblyPath is not specified, the `id` is used to determine the name of the assembly.\
-The given assembly must provide a class that implements **IPlugin**, read chapter [Create your first import automation]({% link docs/getting_started/3_import_automation.md %}) for more information about IPlugin.
+The given assembly must provide a class that implements `IPlugin`, read [Create your first import automation]({% link docs/getting_started/3_import_automation.md %}) for more information about IPlugin.

 ## Localization
 The plug-in system supports localization of the manifest file, in which the supported language abbreviations appear as additional subfolders in the "locals" subfolder and contain a manifest.json.
-See chapter [Localization]({% link docs/advanced_topics/1_localization.md %}) for more details.\
+See [Localization]({% link docs/advanced_topics/1_localization.md %}) for more details.\
 ![Localization](../../assets/images/plugin_fundamentals/1_localization.png "Localization")

 ## Project settings